 Cyber-Incident-Reporting-for-Critical-Infrastructure-Act-of-2022-2

-An MSP’s Guide to the Cyber Incident Reporting for Critical Infrastructure Act of 2022
+MSP Guide for Cyber Incident Reporting and Critical Infrastructure Act

-An MSP’s Guide to the Cyber Incident Reporting for Critical Infrastructure Act of 2022
+MSP Guide for Cyber Incident Reporting and Critical Infrastructure Act

 For MSPs, detecting and documenting cybersecurity incidents has always been important.
 But now, it’s a formal legal requirement in some cases, thanks to the recently enacted Cyber Incident Reporting for Critical Infrastructure Act of 2022.